-Mobile ID is compatible with the latest SIM card version.
-If you have an outdated SIM card, you can order a new one here:
+Mobile ID works with the latest generation of SIM cards.
+If you have an older SIM card, you can order a new one here:

-Mobile ID is a secure authentication method.
-It is based on certificates in which the SIM serves as a carrier for the confidential key material.
+According to Swiss federal classification, Mobile ID is one of the most secure authentication methods.
+The solution is based on certificates in which the SIM serves as a carrier for the confidential key material.
 The two factors of possession (cellular telephone and SIM) and knowledge (Mobile ID PIN) guarantee a high level of security.

-Only you set your Mobile ID PIN on activation.
-The Mobile ID PIN is stored exclusively on the SIM and is not known to us.
+You define your own Mobile ID PIN during activation.
+The Mobile ID PIN is encrypted and stored exclusively on the SIM and is not known to us.
 The Mobile ID PIN is a 6-digit number and is not the same as your previous SIM PIN.

 No, Mobile ID works with the latest generation of SIM cards and does not require any installation of software on the mobile device.